-Many people choose to accumulate and “save up” their vacation days rather than use them.
-It is a good idea, however, to prioritize a healthy work-life balance and take time off to focus on yourself and engage in self-care.
+Many people choose to accumulate and “save up” their vacation days rather than use them when they are actually needed.
+It’s worthwhile considering how you can prioritize a healthy work-life balance and take time off to focus on yourself and engage in self-care.
 Longer breaks may be required if the depressive symptoms are severe.

 Seek Help and Support

 Seeking professional help to manage depressive symptoms can help in your personal and professional life.
 A mental health professional can help you work through your emotions, develop strategies to manage depressive symptoms, and possibly try out antidepressant medications.

 Talking to family and friends can also provide you with an outlet to talk about your feelings, needs, and frustrations outside of work.